Sotskin/rl_exercise/README.md

 ### Important note
 There may be a lot of new information for you here.
-Don't get discouraged, this is supposed to be a learning experience as well and it won't come instantly.
+Don't get discouraged, this is supposed to be a learning experience as well; it may not come instantly.

 # Description
 The problem you will be solving is to get a cart to balance a pole, without it